Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 Control your robot with code

 The code uses the Python SDK to securely connect to your robot through Viam app.
-Then, it enters a for loop in which position tells us the servo myServo to move to positions (angle, or speed/direction) between 80 and 93 degrees as specified in the sequence list.
+Then, it enters a for loop in which position tells us the servo to move to positions (angles) between 80 and 93 degrees as specified in the sequence list.
 The code uses pause_time to wait for a random amount of time between 5 and 20 seconds to stay at that position.

 You can adjust the range (or speed/direction) by changing the two numbers in the position statement.
 (Currently set at 80 and 93).
 You can also change the time that the servo is allowed to spin in any direction by changing the two numbers in the pause_time statement.
 Experiment and have fun.